 We want to let you in on a secret.
 As your oncologists, we’d like to treat you with two, or three, or four different chemotherapy drugs, each of which has distinct side effects, some of which can kill you.
 Or, if we were cardiothoracic surgeons, we might tell you that we need to crack your chest open to repair your damaged heart valve, and for that to happen you’ll need to undergo anesthesia from which you may never wake up.
 As doctors, our goal is to help you, of course, and to do no harm.
 But we may actually hurt you, irreversibly.
 Not that this happens frequently, but it might.

 Leanel Liwanag, a technologist with the Stanford Balance Lab, will be demonstrating Parkinson's-specific exercises at the Palo Alto Parkinson’s Support Group meeting on Wednesday, March 8th, 2-3:30pm, at Avenidas.
 She will involve the audience in demonstrations of PWR!, Rock Steady Boxing, and other exercises designed specifically for those with Parkinson's.
 The exercises address movement, cognition, and speech.
 This event is free and open to the public.
 No need to RSVP.

 March 2017, Parkinson’s Support Groups – Guest Speakers or Programs, Northern and Central California

-Many Northern and Central California Parkinson's support groups have guest speakers or programs planned for April 2014.
+Some Northern and Central California Parkinson's Disease (PD) support groups have guest speakers or programs planned for March 2017.
 Here's what happening at a support group near you...